meta-introspector/mina-snarky-o1js-zkapp-introspector/proposal.md

 5. **Fungible Token System:**
    - Implement a fungible token system where users pay to host the system and earn coins from other users.

+6. ** User interface**

+It should be possible to interactivly specify the parameters to the job in html nextjs typescripton the client side and use the users wallet to execute the code.
+It should be possible to create an interactive web page that the user can chat or interact with and execute code.
+We can provide different functions that help the user specify the parameters. we can imagine a llm interface or other ml application that is provided to help the user prepare the results.

 **Vision:**
 The long-term vision for this project is to create an ecosystem of zkApps that can build and replace themselves, enabling secure and efficient resource sharing and selling within the Mina ecosystem.
 This will encourage adoption, attract more users and developers, and enable novel applications.